privacybydesign/pbdf-website/pages/en/people.md

    medical date.
 He has ample experience as ICT-manager and as Security Officer within Radboud University.

- * Thea van Kemenade (t.vankemenade 'at' privacybydesign.foundation)
-   is business development consultant at Radboud Innovation, the center for business and project development of Radboud University.
-Her central role is bringing together public and private, often open-innovation, partners for specific projects, organizing funding and actually realizing and implementing these innovations.

  * Monique Hennekens is a trainee judge at the court of appeal of Arnhem-Leeuwarden.
 Before that, Monique was an attorney-at-law, specialised in privacy and IT law.
 Monique helps the Privacy by